Piotrr0/HTTPServer/README.md

 # HTTPServer
-A HTTP request and response parser in future http server
+A HTTP request and response parser